What is the Paycheck Protection Program (PPP)?

-The deadline to apply for the Paycheck Protection Program (PPP) has been extended to August 8, 2020.
+The deadline to apply for the Paycheck Protection Program (PPP) Round 1 was August 8, 2020.
+Click here for more information on PPP Round 2, available through March 31, 2021.

 The Paycheck Protection Program (PPP) authorizes up to $349 billion in forgivable loans to small businesses who maintain payroll during the COVID-19 crisis.
 Funds may be used for employee payroll (including paid sick or medical leave), employee salaries, mortgage interest payments, rent and utilities.